Please find answers to commonly asked questions about the National Magazine Awards program.

 Written & Visual awards include a cash prize of $1,000 for Gold Winners.
 Where there is more than one creator named on a single winning entry, the cash prize will be split evenly between those creators.
 If there is a tie for Gold between two or more winning entries, both entries will receive a share of the stipulated cash prize.

-The NMAF is a Canadian Charity and all entry fees go towards prize money, the administrative costs of sorting submissions, and facilitating the judging process.
+The NMAF is a registered Canadian charity and all entry fees go towards prize money, the administrative costs of sorting submissions, and facilitating the judging process.

 It is the responsibility of the submitter to determine which of the NMA Categories is best suited to your work.
 Most written and visual work may be entered in more than one category except where specific restrictions are stated.
 (Note that there is a separate fee for each individual entry.
 For the Best Magazine Awards, a magazine may only submit in two of the four categories.)
 The judges—not the NMAF—will determine whether your entry is appropriate to the category’s definition.
 Any entry deemed by judges to be entered in the wrong category will be disqualified.